 - Watch out for sugar-coated cereals.
 Choose low sugar versions such as plain porridge and wholewheat biscuit cereals.
 Try adding some fruit to the top of cereal

 - Choose tinned fruit in fruit juice as a healthy pudding.
 Serve this with some plain natural yoghurt

 - Jam is high in added sugar

-- Check the ingredients list for hidden sugars (some names for sugars include glucose, molasses, maltose, dextrose, corn syrup, honey, lactose, fructose)
+- Check the ingredients list for hidden sugars (some names for sugars include glucose, molasses, maltose, dextrose, corn syrup, honey, fructose)

 Salt should not be added to children’s food and meals and snacks offered should be low in salt.
 High intakes of salt can contribute to high blood pressure later in life.
 The recommended maximum amount of salt a child should be having daily is less than older children and adults.

 The recommended maximum salt intake per day is:

 - 1-3 years old – 2g/day

 - The whole family will benefit from reducing salt in cooking and removing it from the table

 - Limit the use of stock cubes in cooking